CynderHost/status-page/content/issues/2022-12-08-server-outage-impacting-gravity-5xx-and-403.md

   - Gravity Node
 severity: disrupted
 ---
+*RESOLVED -* This issue has now been fully resolved.
+A full update and details will be disclosed in the next 48 hours.
+Thank you for your patience.

 *FINALIZING -* We are in the process of finalizing the migration -- no further major disruptions are expected.

 *MIGRATION IN PROGRESS:* Accounts may be briefly listed as "suspended" status while we perform a backend migratino.
 This should resolve itself very shortly.